Friday, January 30, 2009

 leonardo

 How I love this...
 The canon-breaking John the Baptist...
 Look how androgynous!
 How glad he is.
 How gay!
 How everything opposite of how we picture St. John (gaunt, starved, raggedy).
-I'm so amazed!
+I'm enthralled by this image.
+It may be my favorite work of art.
 Why is he so happy?!
 What makes this creature so complete?
-Perfectly male and female, perfectly in the present and in all time, perfectly childlike and wise.
+Perfectly male and female, perfectly in the present and in all time, perfectly childlike and somehow wiseman-mysterious.
 All opposites marry in him.
-(Or her?
-Perhaps, like the angels, he doesn't have a gender.)
 And the sign...
 The sign!
 This moved me to tears in Paris...
-Unlike most others, I didn't just think, "how pretty / how strange / how ambiguous" — I thought, this is exactly what it's like.
-Somebody in the 16th century painted exactly what knowing Christ feels like.
-It's that joyous.
-And that indescribable.
+I was doing the requisite walk-about-the-Louvre.
+And this stopped me and and sucked me in.
+I didn't just think, "how pretty / how strange / how ambiguous."
+That lasted a moment.
+But then I thought, this is exactly what it's like.
+Somebody in the 16th century painted exactly what loving Christ feels like.
+It's that reckless.
+And that horribly individual, and personal, and intimate.
+Christ / God / the Tao / the divine is in all, even in the most fleshily despicable.
+Look what a horrid John the Baptist.
+Really.
+Look how unsaintly.
+From a religious point of view.
+But look how FULL of divine love and light.
+How perversely full of divine love.
+I'm drunk with this image.

 Wednesday, June 13, 2007